chenchang320/IJF-code-and-data/README.md

 - `Code 11`: contain 'Figure6、Figure20、Figure21' and "Table4、Table5"
 - `Code 12`: contain 'Figure7、Figure9、Figure22、Figure23'
 - `Code 13`: contain 'Figure8、Figure24、Figure25、Figure26、Figure27、Figure28'
-- `Code 13`: contain "Table6"
+- `Code 14`: contain "Table6"

+It should be noted that when plotting Cumulative returns and Sharpe ratios in charts and tables, you only need to adjust the window length; there is no need to change the quantile size or the input objects.
+However, when plotting RAROC in charts and tables, you must not only adjust the window length but also change the quantile size and the input objects.

 ## Instructions & computational requirements.

 For consistency, all file paths in the code are specified as absolute paths referencing our local working environment.
-Users are therefore advised to download the data files and reconfigure these paths to match their own directory structures.===
+Users are therefore advised to download the data files and reconfigure these paths to match their own directory structures.

-Additionally, as the routine generates intermediate datasets during execution, we strongly recommend running the scripts sequentially in the order they are provided to prevent potential runtime errors.===
+Additionally, as the routine generates intermediate datasets during execution, we strongly recommend running the scripts sequentially in the order they are provided to prevent potential runtime errors.

 These analyses were run on R 4.4.1, and we explicitly use the following packages in the analysis files: `readxl` (1.4.3), `ggplot2` (3.5.1), `rugarch` (1.5-3), `dplyr` (1.1.4), `tidyr` (1.3.1), `fGarch` (4033.92), `timeDate` (4041.110), `timeSeries` (4041.111), `fBasics` (4041.97), `mister` (0.0.6), `quantmod` (0.4.26), `copula` (1.1-4), `VineCopula` (2.5.1), `kdecopula` (0.9.2), `shiny` (1.9.1), `network` (1.18.2), `TSP` (1.2-4), `rvinecopulib` (0.7.1.1.1), `quantreg` (5.99), `ncvreg` (3.15.0), `MASS` (7.3-60.2), `evir` (1.7-4), `quadprog` (1.5-8), `fPortfolio` (4023.84), `R.utils` (2.13.0), `callr` (3.8.0), `reshape2` (1.4.4), `scales` (1.3.0), `agricolae` (1.3-7), `forecast` (8.24.0), `tseries` (0.10-58), `MTS` (1.2.1), `DistributionUtils` (0.6-1).